 As the Big Apple welcomes new residents from all over the world, each of its five boroughs changes and expands with every passing year.
 Living in the Bronx is a chance to truly immerse yourself in the unwavering pride of NYC, remaining close to Manhattan while keeping that tight-knit neighborhood energy the city is known for.

-The Bronx is famously known for being the birthplace of hip-hop music, the home of the Yankees and for being packed with some of the best zoos and gardens in the city.
+The Bronx is famously known for being the birthplace of hip-hop music, the home of the Yankees, and for being packed with some of the best zoos and gardens in the city.
 Every year, The Bronx brings tourists and new residents from all across the country and places around the globe.
-Its diversity both in population and in landscape make this a constantly changing and lively place to live for city lovers everywhere.
+Its diversity, both in population and in landscape, makes this a constantly changing and lively place to live for city lovers everywhere.

 The Bronx Population

 Another interesting fact about The Bronx is that it is considered one of the most diverse areas in the country.
-Over a third of those that live in The Bronx were born outside the US and the vast majority of residents identify as non-white.
-Each Bronx neighborhood, restaurants and history boast a different story representative of the whole nation.
+Over a third of those who live in The Bronx were born outside the US, and the vast majority of residents identify as non-white.
+Each Bronx neighborhood, restaurant, and history boasts a different story representative of the whole nation.

 NYC Living with a Lower Price Tag

 Though the cost of living in The Bronx is far above the median US numbers, it remains close to or a bit below NYC as a whole.
 For several neighborhoods, living in The Bronx is considered the most affordable option for having a NYC lifestyle without the sticker shock of Manhattan or Brooklyn.
-Average rent of a two bedroom is around $1600 a month, much lower than the average $1950 across the NY/NJ metro area.
+The average rent of a two-bedroom is around $1600 a month, much lower than the average $1950 across the NY/NJ metro area.

-Comparatively, median household income is $37K, with wealthier Bronx neighborhoods like Riverdale and Schuylerville tipping the numbers due to its affluent population and large homes.
+Comparatively, median household income is $37K, with wealthier Bronx neighborhoods like Riverdale and Schuylerville tipping the numbers due to their affluent population and large homes.

 Choosing Your Bronx Neighborhood